jisshub/Frontend-Developer-Technical-Interview/README.md

 ### Prevent prop drilling by using Context

-Using context, we prevent prop to be passes through intermediary components.
-We access the props in `ChildC` component using context.
+Using context, we prevent the props to be passed through intermediary components to finaly reach the Component `ChildC`.
+We access the props in `ChildC` component directly using context.
 Thus not causing prop drilling.

 ```js
 import React, { useState, useContext } from "react"